systematic-magic/AgingPubMed/editorials_pdf.rst

 When present, ”Abbreviations:" section can be found at the end of the article right after the "Keywords:" section.

 13.1.
-Check that there is no blank line between Keywords: and Abbreviations: sections.
+Check that there is no blank line between Keywords and Abbreviations sections.

 13.2.
 Check that abbreviations section has a title "Abbreviations:" (:ref:`title case<title_case>` and followed by colon (:)).